Clementina Anstruther-Thomson: Collaboration with Vernon Lee

 Anstruther-Thomson first met Vernon Lee in 1888, and for the next twelve years the two women openly lived together, as "lovers, friends, and co-authors".
 Living as expatriates in Italy, they often travelled back and forth to Britain.
 In their time together, they took aesthetics experiments and recorded their findings.
 Throughout the 1890s, Anstruther-Thomson and Lee visited many museums across continental Europe and observed many art works.
 In their observation, they recorded in writing on how their body responded to art works.

 In 1897, they published the combined findings in the article "Beauty and Ugliness", which investigates the physiology of aesthetics.
 Their research was based on the James–Lange theory of how the human body responds to stimulation and triggers emotion.
 Many of the findings, however, were not taken seriously as both their professional and romantic relationship was "attacked" by their contemporaries, receiving "severe criticisms" from friends.

 Later life

 After the publication of "Beauty and Ugliness", Anstruther-Thomson gradually drifted away from Lee, and eventually broke off the relationship in 1898., remaining close friends.
 She was subsequently in a relationship with the Welsh author and Chief Commissioner for Girl Guides in Wales, Hon.
-Fflorens Roch (1879-1969), the two were "rarely apart".
+Fflorens Roch (1879-1969), during which the two were "rarely apart".

 Later in her life, Anstruther-Thomson worked closely with the Girl Guides Association.
 Many of the leaders were single women, and some were lesbian as well, for whom Guiding provided a safe refuge.
 Anstruther-Thomson was both an organiser and trainer, and held the position of County Commissioner until her death.
 She was buried with her family in Kilconquhar Parish Churchyard, Kilconquhar.

 Her writings on aesthetics were collected and published posthumously by Lee in Art and Man in 1924, with an introduction, also by Lee, that describes their collaboration in experiencing art.